-Does anyone remember the Chose Your Own Adventure books?
+Does anyone remember the Choose Your Own Adventure books?

-Each story is written from a second-person point of view, with the reader assuming the role of the protagonist and making choices that determine the main character’s actions in response to the plot and its outcome.
+Each story is written from a second-person point of view, with the reader assuming the role of the protagonist which allows you to make choices that determine the main character’s actions in response to the plot and its outcome.

-As an analyst by profession, I realize why I loved those books so much as a child.
-The books provided the opportunity to think through strategies for next steps, observe how my choices played out, and learn lessons from my choices in a totally painless way (even if I died in the book).
-Then, I could back track and undo my mistakes in order to progress through the story.
+I loved those books so much as a child and I recently got back into reading them as an adult.
+I think I like them even more now because these books give me the opportunity to think through strategies for next steps, observe how my choices played out, and learn lessons from my choices in a totally painless way (even if I die in the book).
+If I make a “mistake” I can back track and undo my mistake in order to progress through the story.
+I always “win”!

-Choose your own adventure books are great for strategizing and learning lessons from mistakes, but in real life remember to move forward even if you don’t know how everything will play out.
+Although Choose Your Own Adventure books are great for strategizing and learning lessons from mistakes, in real life we must remember to move forward even if we don’t know how everything will play out.